-A beautiful desert landscape of coloured hills and stunning trails together with hidden treasures.
+A beautiful desert landscape of coloured hills and stunning trails together with hidden treasures

 The name of this National Monument derives from the John Day River, which passes through on its way to the Columbia River in the north.
 There is also a town called John Day in the area (I am not suggesting a lack of imagination here but honestly what happened to creativity.
 More on this later!)
-Apparently John Day was from Virginia and was a member of an expedition led by Jacob Astor in 1811.
+Apparently, John Day was from Virginia and was a member of an expedition led by Jacob Astor in 1811.
 The nice thing about US history is that there is not much of it and what there is, is pleasantly ordinary.
 There is no better example of this ordinariness than the abundance of roadside pull-ins with a historical marker, commemorating events that have shaped the American nation, such as “Abraham Lincoln passed by here and took a dump in this spot during which time he composed the Emancipation Proclamation”.
 Things are even more desperate in the Western United States where there is even less history – they have invented “geographical markers”.
 Here you can stop and read about such geological wonders as petrified, prehistoric mud casts formed by worms who were forced out of the ground by a flood of urine from a passing herd of diplodocus.

 Anyway, I digress.

 Coming back to John Day National Monument, which turns out to be very interesting … if you are a geologist or just like a nice rock formation.
 It is located in three areas which they call “units”.
-They are fairly spread out but luckily for us two are along the very highway we are travelling.
-The Painted Hill units is close to the town (blink and you will miss it) of Mitchell.
+They are fairly spread out but luckily for us, two are along the very highway we are travelling.
+The Painted Hill units are close to the town (blink and you will miss it) of Mitchell.

 We loved this place.
 The hills are smooth, worn and patterned with lines of red, white, black and a hint of green.
 It was close to sunset when we arrived so the red of the hills really ‘popped’ in the soft evening light.
 It was still stinking hot so we took only a few steps from the car to snap the wonders of the Painted Hills.
 It was soon time to move on and go to our destination for the night, the Fish House Inn at Dayville.
 The Fish House Inn has a country feel to it and it was lovely to see several generations of the owner’s family socializing together when we arrived – it made us somewhat jealous.
 We were shown to our small room in one of the cabins, which was cute but dated with not very good air conditioning … and yes it was toasty … so our first night’s sleep was somewhat fitful.